-The non-negativity constraints (2) combined with the normalization constraint (3) define one kind of simplex, whereas non-negativity combined with the symmetrybreaking constraints (4) and an upper bound on x_n defines another kind of simplex.
+The non-negativity constraints (2) combined with the normalization constraint (3) define one kind of simplex, whereas non-negativity combined with the symmetry-breaking constraints (4) and an upper bound on x_n defines another kind of simplex.
 The non-negativity constraints are common in practical problems, while the normalization constraint, if not explicit, is satisfied, with variable scaling, by any linear constraint all of whose coefficients are non-zero and of the same sign.
-Both symmetry-breaking and normalization may be present, in which case the set of all x satisfying both (2) and (3) is simply the n-1 dimensional simplex in \mathbb{R}^n whose vertices are the coordinate vectors e_i , $1 \le i \le n$, that is, the convex hull of the points $\{e_i\}{i=1}^n \subset \mathbb{R}^n$, a structure that can be used.
+Both symmetry-breaking and normalization may be present, in which case the set of all x satisfying both (2) and (3) is simply the (n-1)-dimensional simplex in \mathbb{R}^n whose vertices are the coordinate vectors e_i , $1 \leq i \leq n$, that is, the convex hull of the points $\{e_i\}{i=1}^n \subset \mathbb{R}^n$, a structure that can be used.

-Any symmetry or normalization conditions are incorporated into the description of the initial simplex, with the feasible region defined by (2) or (3) consisting precisely of that simplex; this is easily achievable.
-Thus, if we subdivide this simplex, any resulting sub-simplexes will also satisfy these constraints, just as all sub-boxes of a box satisfying bound constraints satisfy the bound constraints, and we wish to take advantage of special methods for subdividing simplexes.
-Ideally, for computational purposes we would choose a representation for this simplex that simultaneously sharply describes the geometrical region (without overestimation), leads to little overestimation when used in interval evaluation, and allows sharp description of the subregions formed from branching, using the same fixed coordinate system.
+Thus, if we have such symmetry conditions (or non-negativity constraints and the normalization condition (3)), we may construct an initial simplex \mathcal{S} such that $\{x \mid x \in \mathcal{S}\}$ consists precisely of those points satisfying the symmetry condition (or non-negativity constraints and normalization condition).
+If we then subdivide this simplex, any resulting sub-simplexes will also satisfy these constraints, just as all sub-boxes of a box satisfying bound constraints satisfy the bound constraints, and we can take advantage of special methods for subdividing simplexes.
+Ideally, for computational purposes we would choose a representation for this simplex that simultaneously sharply describes the geometrical region (exact set equality), leads to little overestimation of ranges when used in interval evaluation, and allows sharp description of the subregions formed from branching, using the same fixed coordinate system.
 There are various possibilities, although none we have envisioned to-date leads simultaneously to a sharp description of the geometry, easy branching, and little additional overestimation in the interval evaluations.

 Here, we have elected to represent each simplex in the subdivision locally, with its own barycentric coordinates, and we use a special scheme to limit overestimation.
 Our technique is general, not depending on how the initial simplex is constructed, and is relatively computationally efficient.
-A simple implementation stores $\mathcal{O}(n^2)$ information for each element in the list \mathcal{L} in the branch and bound process, but, using ideas and data structures such as in [7], this storage can be reduced at the cost of additional overhead in processing the \mathcal{L} and possible additional difficulties in parallelization.
+A simple implementation stores $\mathcal{O}(n^2)$ information for each element in the list $\mathcal L$ in the branch and bound process, but, using ideas and data structures such as in [7], this storage can be reduced at the cost of additional overhead in processing the $\mathcal L$ and possible additional difficulties in parallelization.